Kyrobi/Cynagen/Files/OtherInformation.md

 That is classified information ;)

-If you want to see if the server is lagging or your ping, you can press F3.
-The ping will be in gold and the TPS will be in green.
+If you want to see if the server is lagging or your ping, you can press Tab.
+Your ping and the server TPS will be shown in TABS.